Arthur-Aillet/Cevy/README.md

+/!\ The repository is moving to the [AgarthaSoftware Github](https://github.com/Agartha-Software/Cevy) /!\

 ## What is C++evy?

 C++evy is an entity component system game engine built in C++, and try to be the C++ alternative of Rust's Bevy!